 To create a Flask project, follow these steps

-On the main menu, choose New Project button in the Welcome screen.
-New Project dialog box opens., or click the
+From the main menu, choose New Project button in the Welcome screen.
+New Project dialog opens., or click the

-- In the New Project dialog box, do the following:
+In the New Project dialog, do the following:

 Specify project type Flask.

 Next, click to expand the Project Interpreter node, and select the new environment or existing interpreter, by clicking the corresponding radio-button.
 The following steps depend on your choice:

 Next, specify the location and base interpreter of the new virtual environment.
 If necessary, click the Inherit global site-packages and Make available to all projects check boxes.

 Existing interpreter: if this option has been selected, choose the desired interpreter from the list, or (if the desired interpreter is not found), click and choose the interpreter.
 See Configure a Python interpreter for details.

 Click (More Settings), and specify the following: